Table of contents

 BMI Calculator

 Kindly provide your weight (rounded to the nearest kilogram) and height in centimeters without using commas or periods.
 This calculator accommodates amputations as well.
-Please note that it is intended for individuals aged 19 and above.
+Please note that this BMI Calculator is intended for individuals aged 19 and above.
 We must emphasize that we cannot be held responsible for the accuracy of the calculations.

 Here you will find a BMI Calculator for Children.